15. Driving the OpenQuake Engine¶

 15.4.
 Run a risk calculation on top of hazard¶

-To run a risk-only calculation on top of a previous hazard run you have to click the Run Risk button on the corresponding hazard calculation and select the files including the risk job.ini and the related inputs (or a zip archive containing them).
+To run a risk-only calculation on top of a previous hazard run you have to click the Run Risk button on the corresponding hazard calculation and select the zip file containing the risk job.ini and the related inputs.

 15.5.
 Remove a calculation¶

 To hide a calculation from the list press the Remove button.